peymade/reading-notes/markdown.md

 Happiness | Less functionality
 More time | Harder work

-Finally, if you want to be able to make code "copy-able" by readers, like I have on this page, add three acute symbols on either side of the code.
+Finally, if you want to be able to make code "copy-able" by readers, like I have on this page, add one acute symbol on either side of the code.

 [Home](README.md)